Substance Use

 It can be tempting to keep someone’s drinking a secret if they are high-functioning.
 But to stay healthy and get the addict the help they need, you need to seek out the support of others.

 Confide in a loved one or friend.
 Go to a support group for people who love alcoholics, like Al-Anon, or speak to a mental health professional.
-Getting support can ensure you stay healthy and safe while you do the best you can to encourage your struggling loved one toward recovery.
+Getting support can ensure you stay healthy and safe while you do your best to encourage your struggling loved one toward recovery.

 3. Consider an Intervention

-If an intervention is led by a professional interventionist who knows how to control a high-stakes, highly emotional confrontation like this one, it can be very successful.
+If an intervention is led by a professional interventionist who knows how to control a high-stakes, highly emotional confrontation like this one, it can be very successful for those with a drinking problem.

-If you aren’t quite sure if you or your loved one has the signs of a functioning alcoholic, or you’re considering treatment for a functioning alcoholic, consider recovery with Zinnia Health today.
+If you aren’t quite sure if you or your loved one has the signs of a functioning alcoholic or you’re considering treatment at a treatment facility for a functioning alcoholic, consider recovery with Zinnia Health today.

 We treat a wide range of individuals struggling with addiction—whether they are addicted to alcohol, drugs, or other harmful behaviors or substances.